A history of service

 In 1967 a group of twenty two men formed The Penrod Society®.
 The volunteer organization was designed to support the cultural and educational activities of Indianapolis-area artists, students, and arts organizations.
 “Penrod” pays homage to Penrod Schoefield, a literary character from Indianapolis novelist Booth Tarkington.

-The Society is an Indianapolis-based, all-volunteer, not-for-profit 501(c)(3) organization, whose mission is to support arts, cultural, and educational activities and institutions in Central Indiana.
+The Society is an Indianapolis-based, all-volunteer, not-for-profit 501(c)(3) organization, whose mission is to support arts, cultural, and educational activities and institutions in Indiana.
 The Society supports artists, students, arts organizations, and various other not-for-profit organizations whose missions and programming include arts, cultural, and educational activities.
-At its core, the Society is a 50-year-old brotherhood of professionals who work together for the betterment of Central Indiana.
+At its core, the Society is a 52-year-old brotherhood of professionals who work together for the betterment of Indiana.

-Over forty years later, The Penrod Arts Fair® has become an Indianapolis tradition.
-Each year over 20,000 fair patrons visit the Newfields campus on the first Saturday after Labor Day.
-The Penrod Arts Fair™ showcases hundreds of artists, and offers live music, performing arts and local cuisine.
+Over its 52 year history, the Penrod Arts Fair® has become an Indianapolis tradition.
+Each year, over 20,000 fair patrons visit the Newfields campus on the first Saturday after Labor Day.
+The Penrod Arts Fair® showcases hundreds of artists, and offers live music, performing arts and local cuisine.
 Proceeds from this one-day celebration provide grants for Indianapolis-area arts and community organizations.

 Our mission to serve

-The Penrod Society is a volunteer organization, strongly rooted in Central Indiana.
+The Penrod Society is a volunteer organization, strongly rooted in Indiana.